brycegoh/3DC-Early-mat-Lecture-draft/README.md

 To link a git folder to a remote git repository, we use `git remote add <name of remote> <url link of remote git repo>`.
 This can be seen as syncing your git folder with a remote computer that contains the same git repo.

-In order to send updates to the remote repo, we use `git push <remote name> <local branch name that you want to update>`
+In order to send updates to the remote repo, we use `git push <remote repo name> <local branch name that you want to update>`

-In order to get updates from the remote repo, we use `git pull <remote name> <local branch name that you want to update>`
+In order to get updates from the remote repo, we use `git pull <remote repo name> <local branch name that you want to update>`